kdeldycke/mail-deduplicate/readme.rst

 Features
 --------

-* Duplicate detection based on cherry-picked mail headers.
+* Duplicate detection based on cherry-picked and normalized mail headers.
-* Source mails from multiple mbox files and/or maildir folders.
+* Source and deduplicate mails from multiple sources.
+* Reads and writes to `mbox`, `maildir`, `babyl`, `mh` and `mmdf` formats.
-* Multiple removal strategies based on size, timestamp or file path.
+* Multiple duplicate selection strategies based on size, content, timestamp, file path or random choice.
+* Copy, move or delete the resulting set of mails after the deduplication.
 * Dry-run mode.
 * Protection against false-positives by checking for size and content differences.